JosephKemper/1000-Days-of-Code-Challenge/100 Days of Code Part 4.md

 ### Friday, 28 June, 2024

 It feels good to be back in the swing of things for programming.
 I had to take a bit of time off to figure out my bigger plans and how I wanted to approach things.
 I have gotten my first app published and even sold a few copies (okay it was to family, but I still have the app published).
 Today, I got the plan completed for my second app, which will be a Simple Fraction Calculator, which will have the ability to add, subtract, multiply, and divide any combination of fractions, mixed numbers, and whole numbers, and will return the results as a properly reduced whole number, mixed number, or fraction as appropriate.

+# Day 455
+### Monday, 1 July, 2024

+Today I got some of the details of my simple fraction calculator app worked out.

+It will need to take in either a whole number, a mixed number, a fraction, or improper fraction followed by a mathematical operator and another whole number, a mixed number, a fraction, or improper fraction

+It will need to return a properly worked whole number, mixed number, or fraction as appropriate to the equation given.

+The needs it must meet to achieve that are as follows:

+A way to tell what has been entered,

+A way to check for and stop people from entering combinations that will break the calculator.
+Example, stop and check to make sure a 0 is not entered in as part of the fraction and maybe as the whole number

+Teach the program how to perform addition, subtraction, multiplication, and division on any combination of the following: whole number, a mixed number, a fraction, and improper fraction

+Track order of operations for the entered string of values.

+Display usable buttons in the form of a calculator.

+Build a radio button (or another alternative) for entering whole numbers, numerators, and/or denominators

+Build a way to display answer to user.

+Build a limit for the number of operations the calculator will run.

+Custom designed data structure to define the parts of a fraction